Ownership and charitable status

 - Consulting with stakeholders.

-Please see our Senior Executive Team webpage for our current SET membership.
+Please see our Who we are and what we do webpages for our current SET membership.
 SET members also have delegated powers.

 The MD has made a commitment to report any major issues from these consultation groups to the Board, and where strategy is being brought to the Board for approval, the MD provides a summary of stakeholder comments.